wibosa/fog/lib/fog/vultr/examples/getting_started.md

 require 'fog'

 docean = Fog::Compute.new({
-  :provider => 'DigitalOcean',
+  :provider => 'Vultr',
-  :digitalocean_api_key   => 'poiuweoruwoeiuroiwuer', # your API key here
+  :vultr_api_key   => 'poiuweoruwoeiuroiwuer', # your API key here
-  :digitalocean_client_id => 'lkjasoidfuoiu'          # your client key here
+  :vultr_client_id => 'lkjasoidfuoiu'          # your client key here
 })
 ```

 ## SSH Key Management

-Access to DigitalOcean servers can be managed with SSH keys.
+Access to Vultr servers can be managed with SSH keys.
 These can be assigned to servers at creation time so you can access them without having to use a password.

 Creating a key: